 For the first few years Design Making operated on a mindfully open ended budget.
 In 2018, we had a designated director for Design Making.
 In 2019, we were given an official budget of approximately $2,000 per location which would enable our ambassadors to create tailored programing.

-In the summer of 2015, my Capital One colleague, Bonnie Sampson, created a biweekly workshop series that she called, Design Calisthenics.
+In the summer of 2015, Bonnie, my Capital One colleague, created a biweekly workshop series that she called, Design Calisthenics.
 She added the event to the design teams calendars (there was about 60 of us at the time).
-In her words it was where “we come together as a group, away from our screens, to create things (models/sketches/logos/other) in a series of timed, creative sprints.”
+In her words it was where “we come together as a group, away from our screens, to create things (models, sketches, logos. etc.) in a series of timed, creative sprints.”

-One afternoon I attended on of her workshops.
-Bonnie had a multitude of materials on each table and a topic.
+One afternoon I attended one of her workshops.
+Bonnie had a mountain of materials on each table along with a topic.
 Her topic was to create something that represented who we were and we had 20 minutes to complete the task.
 There were magazines, tape, glue, glitter, scapes of balsa wood, fabric etc.

 I had forgotten how much I had missed being creative with my hands.
 Not worrying about the outcome or how perfect it should look, but to create for the sake of creating.
 At the end of the half hour I felt refreshed and wanted more.
 So she and I sat down to talk about what her goals were with this new program.

-Bonnie came from an architecture background.
-I came from a crafts background.
-We started to brainstorm.
-With due diligence, we researched the neurological impact of hands on creativity on the brain.
 I knew she needed help since this was side of desk and I wanted more hands on activities.
 I talked to her about the creative exercises I did in school.
-From the pattern assignments in high school, to the dove tail exercises in college, to the image association project for my design degree.
+From the pattern assignments in high school, to the image association project for my design degree.
 I still have all of that work carefully stored at home.
 Why keep it?
 Because even at the time, I recognized its practical application of the skills I was learning.
 But as time has passed, I can see the immense value and the significant role it played and still plays in my creative evolution.